 After mini dialysis this is another exciting step in the direction of real tattoos that without any energy consumption allow patients and doctors to monitor chronic ailments such as diabetes or those affecting the kidneys at a glance.

-The team led by the chemical engineer Ali Yetisen of the Technical University of Munich was able to create a real transformative technology.
-A modern method based on a decoration practice that humans have been practicing since the dawn of time.
+The team led by the chemical engineer Ali Yetisen from the Technical University of Munich was able to create truly transformative technology.
+A modern method based on a practice of decoration that humans have practiced since the dawn of time.

 "Changing the appearance of the body by injecting pigments into the dermis layer is a practice that is more than 4000 years old," writes the researcher in his paper.
 "We have developed cosmetic technology to combine artistic tattoos and colorimetric biosensors.
 The result is that the smart tattoo works as a diagnostic display by changing color in response to changes in the body."